 Related links

-The five year, $25 million WPS Investment 2022-2027 is one significant and substantial means through which DFAT will contribute to achieving the goal of Australia’s National Action Plan on Women, Peace and Security 2021-2031: that in the context of increasing insecurity with climate change, diverse women and girls realise their human rights and achieve meaningful participation in all of Australia’s work to prevent and resolve conflict and establish enduring peace.
+The five year, $30 million Women, Peace and Security (WPS) Investment 2022-2027 is one significant and substantial means through which Australia will contribute to achieving the goal of Australia's National Action Plan on Women, Peace and Security 2021-2031: that in the context of increasing insecurity with climate change, diverse women and girls realise their human rights and achieve meaningful participation in all of Australia's work to prevent and resolve conflict and establish enduring peace.
+In 2025-26, Australia will conduct an independent mid-term review of the NAP on WPS and publish our second NAP progress report.

 UN Women Regional Framework Towards Peaceful, Inclusive Societies: Advancing the Women, Peace and Security Agenda in the Asia Pacific Region